 Understanding how new technologies and crop choices can protect farmers is also critical here.
-Farmers adjust to fluctuations in the weather by moving into non-farm activities or changing the size of cultivation (Banerjee, 2007; Kazianga & Udry, 2006).
-Fortunate farmers may have access to weather insurance, helping them ride out the vagaries of the climate (Barnett & Mahul, 2007).
-What matters, however, is whether households are constrained in accessing these adaptative measures.
+Farmers adjust to fluctuations in the weather by moving into non-farm activities or changing the size of cultivation (Banerjee 2007; Kazianga & Udry 2006).
+Fortunate farmers may have access to weather insurance, helping them ride out the vagaries of the climate (Barnett & Mahul 2007).
+What matters, however, is whether households are constrained in accessing these adaptive measures.
 Given the general equilibrium effects present in climate shocks, there is a clear argument for the provision of public goods to aid adaptation.
 How these should be designed, targeted, and implemented, in particular for the most vulnerable, is an active area for research that we plan to deepen and encourage.
+Similarly, agricultural extension efforts can help with land use decisions, including crops switching.

-- How can trade, growth and structural change help households and firms in developing countries adapt to the effects of climate change? - What types of investments in infrastructure and cities make people and firms more resilient to the impacts of climate change? - What are the necessary public goods to aid adaptation to climate change for households and firms? - How should insurance markets, financial markets and transfer schemes be designed to help vulnerable households, particularly in agriculture, adapt to the effects of climate change? - What is the role of information provision about the impacts of climate in inducing socially optimal policies and behaviour to adapt to these effects? - How can behavioural nudges be used to incentivise optimal decisions in adaptation?
+- How can trade, growth and structural change help households and firms in developing countries adapt to the effects of climate change? - What types of investments in infrastructure and cities make people and firms more resilient to the impacts of climate change? - What are the necessary public goods to aid adaptation to climate change for households and firms? - How should insurance markets, financial markets and transfer schemes be designed to help vulnerable households, particularly in agriculture, adapt to the effects of climate change? - What is the role of information provision about the impacts of climate in inducing socially optimal policies and behaviour to adapt to these effects?
+How can governments effectively deliver the local information on climate impacts necessary to help the public and private sectors effectively adapt? - How can behavioural nudges be used to incentivise optimal decisions in adaptation?

-4. Local externalities from energy consumption
+4 Local externalities from energy consumption

-Figure 8: Annual PM2.5 exposure by country (Data: WDI, 2015)
+FIGURE 8 Annual PM2.5 exposure by country

-Massive expansions in energy access during industrialisation and urbanisation-when people move from bicycles to cars, for example, or from darkness to electricity-have always massively increased pollution.
-Only a handful of countries in the world have air that is safe to breathe (Figure 8), and today's developing countries have the most acute air-pollution problem ever experienced in world history.
-Growth in output may mis-measure or overstate welfare gains if growth degrades environmental quality and natural resources.
+Massive expansions in energy access during industrialisation and urbanisation-when people move from bicycles to cars, for example, or from darkness to electricity-have always massively increased pollution, congestion and other external costs.
+Only a handful of countries in the world have air that is safe to breathe, by the standards of the World Health Organization (Figure 8), and today's developing countries have the most acute air-pollution problem ever experienced in world history.
+Growth in output may mismeasure or overstate welfare gains if growth degrades environmental quality and natural resources.
 For the billions growing up under a cloud of haze, such long-term exposure is sure to impact health and human capital, imposing unknown costs on the growth potential of a country.
 Additionally, the air is not the only medium through which people are exposed to pollution: contaminated water, either due to poor waste and sewage treatment or other reasons, can also undermine health and well-being.
+However, our focus will be on the pollution associated with energy consumption.